routhusundeep/paxos/README.md

 ## Planned:
 ### Failure detection
+Hearbeat can be implemented, but it will take some time to simulate failures for testing.

 ### Garbage collection on Acceptor
-should be easy to add by introducing a new message type which will be sent by the replicas when they apply commands.
+Should be easy to add by introducing a new message type which will be sent by the replicas when they apply commands.
 Leader can keep track of it and eventually send it to acceptor once done.

 ### Leases for leader
 Probably requires the biggest change.
 So will postpone it until the rest of the features are added.